Title: High Art

 There have been almost 4 years since lesbian director/writer Lisa Cholodenko’s mainstream breakthrough dramedy THE KIDS ARE ALL RIGHT (2010), and we still have no clue of her follow-up, she might be in a writer’s block, so I root out her 1998 director debut HIGH ART, a post-modern romance between Syd (Mitchell), a greenhorn assistant editor of Frame magazine and a hedonistic former photographer Lucy (Sheedy) in Manhattan.

-Cholodenko adopts a Lo-Fi buzzing and errie sound effect in the beginning to not the least understate the unfulfilled surroundings of Syd, whose boyfriend James (Mann) is a good-for-nothing, who leaves his girlfriend to check the leaking in the ceiling, but thanks to him, meets Lucy, her neighbour upstairs, and her free spirit friends, including Lucy’s german girlfriend Greta (Clarkson), a constantly-stoned former actress.
+Cholodenko adopts a Lo-Fi buzzing and eerie sound effect in the beginning to not the least understate the unfulfilled surroundings of Syd, whose boyfriend James (Mann) is a good-for-nothing, who leaves his girlfriend to check the leaking in the ceiling, but thanks to him, meets Lucy, her neighbor upstairs, and her free spirit friends, including Lucy’s German girlfriend Greta (Clarkson), a constantly-stoned former actress.

 Instigated by Lucy’s unorthodox work (provided by photographer Nan Goldin in real life), Sid manages to recommend Lucy to Frame and they make a deal for the new issue’s cover, however, Lucy has been disappeared from the art scene for 10 years, initially she balks at the offer, Sid encourages and appease her, it is more than a new start for Lucy, it’s also an important career stepping stone for Syd, and the mutual attraction is intriguingly simmering.